Knowing the different coffee roasts can transform your morning pick-me-up into a luxurious experience.

-Our recommendation for preparing these coffee roast types is to use a French press.
+Our recommendation for preparing this coffee roast types is to use a French press.

 French presses are incredibly affordable and user-friendly, allowing you to brew coffee in minutes.

-Their most prominent advantage is they’re iconic for creating full-bodied cups of coffee with a silky finish.
+Their most prominent advantage is they’re iconic for creating full-bodied cups of coffee with a silky finish.these

 With this device, you must use coarse grounds since they have a larger filter than paper filters.

-To begin brewing your dark roast, you’ll want to remove the French press filter before adding the coffee.
+To brew your dark roast, you’ll want to remove the French press filter before adding the coffee.

-Once your coffee is added, you pour in your hot water and then replace the filter.
+Once you add the coffee coffee, you pour in your boiling water and then replace the filter.